My Katherine Mansfield Project | Kirsty Gunn

-In this lyrical essay Gunn explores the ideas of home and belonging—and the profound influence of Manfield’s work on her own creative journey.
-She asks whether it is even possible to ‘come home’, and who are we when we get there?
+In 2009, Kirsty Gunn returned to spend the winter in her hometown of Wellington, New Zealand, also the place where Katherine Mansfield grew up.
+In this exquisitely written “notebook,” which blends memoir, biography, and essay, Gunn records that winter-long experience and the unparalleled insight it allowed her into Mansfield’s fiction.
+Gunn explores the idea of home and belonging—and of the profound influence of Mansfield’s work on her own creative journey.
+She asks whether it is even possible to “come home”—and who are we when we get there?

 “My Katherine Mansfield Project is a book to be treasured by anyone who has left home and moved away… [it] is an enchanting – and at times haunting – essay, as well as a moving tribute to Mansfield.
 The publisher, Notting Hill Editions, specializes in ‘reinvigorating the essay as a literary form’, and Kirsty Gunn’s offering is a triumph of the genre.
 The book is also a lovely object, stitched with red ribbon, and with a dove-grey cloth cover stamped with striking white-and-red print.
 Inside, the page numbers are red and chapter titles have red embellishments.
 It is a tribute to the book as art form; for once, one really can judge a book by its beautifully produced cover.”

 —Gerri Kimber, The Times Literary Supplement

 Published by Notting Hill Editions

 Nov 15, 2016 | 148 Pages | 4-3/4 x 7-1/2 | ISBN 9781910749043